sudomateo/website/content/gear/index.md

 Fountain pens are fun to write with and helped reignite my joy for writing.
 These LAMY safari pens are inexpensive and a popular choice for fountain pens users.
-I have a Yellow pen with a Fine nib filled with Ancient Copper ink and an Umbra pen Fine nib filled with green ink.
+I have a Yellow pen with a Fine nib filled with Ancient Copper ink and an Umbra pen Fine nib filled with Sherwood Green.

 ### Platinum Plaisir Fountain Pen